-Here are nine tips to put all your racing thoughts on coping with cheating wife to rest.
-Use these essential pieces of advice for coping with your wife’s affair and supporting your healing process.
+Here are nine tips to put all your racing thoughts on coping with a cheating wife to rest.
+Use these essential pieces of advice for dealing with your wife’s affair and supporting your healing process.

 1. Don’t make any quick decisions

 When you first find out about your wife’s affair, it’s normal to react with “that’s it, I’m leaving!”
 It’s also reasonable to respond with, “I’ll do anything to make this better.”

 The important thing is not to make any quick decisions.

 That means eating healthy food, getting regular fresh air and exercise, and doing your best to get a good night’s sleep.

 You probably won’t feel like doing any of those things right now, but they’ll help you heal and reduce your stress so you can handle the situation better.

 3. Accept your feelings

 There are no “bad feelings.”
 It’s completely normal to feel everything from rage and grief to bitterness and despair or even hope.

 Whatever you feel, accept it.
 It’s normal to feel this way when you confront the harsh reality and affirm to yourself – my wife is having an affair!